telamonian/ocudump/README.md

 If are on OSX, I strongly recommend using Homebrew to install CMake and Python, and then using pip to install Cython

 # how to use
-- Get official OculusSDK and put it in your /usr/local directory
+- Get the official OculusSDK and put it in your /usr/local directory
 - In the ocudump root, execute the following commands
     - `mkdir build`
     - `cd build`